 I-66 Trail Plans and Design

-The bike trail will be 10-feet wide, with a two-foot-wide shoulder on each side, in accordance with VDOT standards.
+The shared-use path is 10-feet wide, with a two-foot-wide shoulder on each side, in accordance with VDOT standards.
 In certain space-constrained locations the trail width is reduced to eight feet with shoulders.

 Access to the trail is provided about every half mile.
-The 66 project team has worked with Fairfax and Prince William counties to identify the best location of each access point.
+The 66 project team worked with local agencies to identify the best location of each access point.
 Preliminary access points for the trail between Route 29 and Gallows Road are shown by green arrows in the Conceptual Trail Plan (see map below).
 The as-built trail has some variations from the lines on the conceptual map.